G. H. Hardy: Work

 Hardy is credited with reforming British mathematics by bringing rigour into it, which was previously a characteristic of French, Swiss and German mathematics.
 British mathematicians had remained largely in the tradition of applied mathematics, in thrall to the reputation of Isaac Newton (see Cambridge Mathematical Tripos).
 Hardy was more in tune with the cours d'analyse methods dominant in France, and aggressively promoted his conception of pure mathematics, in particular against the hydrodynamics that was an important part of Cambridge mathematics.

-Hardy preferred to work only 4 hours every day on mathematics, spending the rest of the day talking, playing cricket, and other gentlemanly activities.
+Hardy preferred to work only 4 hours every day on mathematics, spending the rest of the day talking, playing cricket, and pursuing other gentlemanly activities.

 From 1911, he collaborated with John Edensor Littlewood, in extensive work in mathematical analysis and analytic number theory.
 This (along with much else) led to quantitative progress on Waring's problem, as part of the Hardy–Littlewood circle method, as it became known.
 In prime number theory, they proved results and some notable conditional results.
 This was a major factor in the development of number theory as a system of conjectures; examples are the first and second Hardy–Littlewood conjectures.
 Hardy's collaboration with Littlewood is among the most successful and famous collaborations in mathematical history.
 In a 1947 lecture, the Danish mathematician Harald Bohr reported a colleague as saying, "Nowadays, there are only three really great English mathematicians: Hardy, Littlewood, and Hardy–Littlewood."

 In November 1919, Hardy wrote to Bertrand Russell about his work with Littlewood.

 "I wish you could find some tactful way of stirring up Littlewood to do a little writing.
 Heaven knows I am conscious of my huge debt to him ... but in our collaboration he will contribute ideas and ideas only ... all the tedious part has to be done by me [or] it simply won't be done ...
 I can get absolutely no help from him at all; not even an inquiry as to how I am getting on!"

 Hardy is also known for formulating the Hardy–Weinberg principle, a basic principle of population genetics, independently from Wilhelm Weinberg in 1908.
 He played cricket with the geneticist Reginald Punnett, who introduced the problem to him in purely mathematical terms.
 Hardy, who had no interest in genetics and described the mathematical argument as "very simple", may never have realised how important the result became.

 Hardy was elected an international honorary member of the American Academy of Arts and Sciences in 1921, an international member of the United States National Academy of Sciences in 1927, and an international member of the American Philosophical Society in 1939.

 Hardy's collected papers have been published in seven volumes by Oxford University Press.